IoBM Alumni Silsila: An Evening of Connection, Community, and Memories

 The evening truly reflected the meaning of Silsila, a bond that continues beyond classrooms and Convocations.
 A special video collage honoring the Founder President, Late Mr. Shahjehan Syed Karim, celebrated the vision that brought thousands of students together and built a proud community of over 18,000 alumni.

-Addressing the alumni, Chancellor Mr. Bashir Janmohammad expressed his joy at seeing former students return to their alma mater.
-He encouraged alumni to stay connected, create networks, help one another grow professionally, and contribute to the institution in meaningful ways.
+Addressing the alumni, Mr. Bashir Janmohammad, expressed his joy at seeing former students return to their alma mater.
+He emphasized that the bond between IoBM and its alumni must remain strong through continued engagement, collaboration, and support.
+He encouraged alumni to stay connected, create networks, help one another grow professionally, and contribute to their alma mater in meaningful ways.

-During her address, Ms. Sabina Mohsin encouraged the alumni to continue evolving in their careers and stay connected with the institution and with one another.
-Her words reflected that IoBM is not just a university, but a lifelong community.
+During her address, Ms. Sabina Mohsin expressed her affection and pride for every alumni.
+She encouraged them to continue growing and staying connected with the Institution and with one another.
+Her words reflected the emotional core of the evening, that IoBM is not just a university, but a lifelong community.